-Wedding venues come in all shapes and sizes, whether it be a hotel ballroom, an urban loft space or a sprawling old estate—there's no standard size when it comes to wedding spaces, especially when you bring in the couple's hopes and dreams for their big day.
-So, a bride planning a 50-person wedding might fall in love with the exposed brick and industrial nature of a repurposed warehouse that can fit up to 200, and she shouldn't have to pare down her ideas just because she's worried about a space feeling too big.
-Trust us, there is a slew of fun and creative ways to make a big event space seem cozy and intimate.
-Just see our favorite ideas, sourced from the experts, below.
+Wedding venues come in all shapes and sizes, whether it be a hotel ballroom, an urban loft space, or a sprawling old estate.
+There's no standard size when it comes to wedding spaces, especially when you bring in the couple's hopes and dreams for their big day.
+So, a couple planning a 50-person wedding might fall in love with the exposed brick and industrial nature of a repurposed warehouse that can fit up to 200—and they shouldn't have to pare down her ideas just because they're worried about a space feeling too big.

 1. Use Trees to Create Closeness and Divide the Space